onchain-id/documentation/docs/developers/sdks/identity-sdk/signer-module.md

 ### SignerModule

-Many interaction with identities, and especially accessing claims, require to sign a challenge message.
+Many interactions with identities, and especially accessing claims, require to sign a challenge message.
 Functions requiring these signatures expect a SignerModule as argument.

 A SignerModule must expose a `.getPublicKey()` and a `.signMessage(message: string)` functions.